 e) The GCM recipient processing uses the temporal key, AAD, nonce, MIC, and MPDU cipher text data to recover the MPDU plaintext data as well as to check the integrity of the AAD and MPDU plaintext data.

-f) The received MPDU header and the MPDU plaintext data from the GCM recipient processing may be concatenated to form a plaintext MPDU.
+f) The received MPDU header and the MPDU plaintext data from the GCM recipient processing are concatenated to form a plaintext MPDU.

 g) The decryption processing prevents replay of MPDUs by validating that the PN in the MPDU is greater than the replay counter maintained for the session.

-See 11.4.5.4.2 (GCM recipient processing) through 11.4.5.4.4 (PN and replay detection) for details of this processing.
+See 11.4.5.4.2 (GCM recipient processing) to 11.4.5.4.4 (PN and replay detection) for details of this processing.

-When the received frame is a GCMP protected individually addressed robust Management frame, the contents of the MMPDU body after protection is removed and shall be delivered to the MLME rather than through the MA-UNITDATA.indication primitive.
+When the received frame is a GCMP protected individually addressed robust Management frame, the contents of the MMPDU body after protection is removed and shall be delivered to the SME via the MLME primitive designated for that MMPDU rather than through the MA-UNITDATA.indication primitive.

 11.4.5.4.2 GCM recipient processing